Vera Lutter: Collections

-Lutter's photographs are held in many permanent collections worldwide such as Art Institute of Chicago, Chicago, IL; The Israel Museum, Jerusalem, Israel; The Los Angeles County Museum of Art (LACMA), Los Angeles, CA; National Gallery of Art, Washington D.C.; Neue Nationalgalerie, Berlin, Germany; The Metropolitan Museum of Art, New York, NY; The Museum of Modern Art, New York, NY; The Solomon R. Guggenheim Museum, New York, NY; and the Whitney Museum of American Art, New York, NY among many others.
+Lutter's photographs are held in many permanent collections worldwide such as Art Institute of Chicago; The Israel Museum, Jerusalem; The Los Angeles County Museum of Art (LACMA), Los Angeles; National Gallery of Art, Washington, D.C.; Neue Nationalgalerie, Berlin; The Metropolitan Museum of Art, New York; The Museum of Modern Art, New York; The Solomon R. Guggenheim Museum, New York; and the Whitney Museum of American Art, New York, among others.